astechedu/WebDevOpsTutorial/sql.queries.md

 WHERE CustomerName LIKE '%or%';

     SELECT * FROM Customers
     WHERE CustomerName LIKE '_r%';

     SELECT * FROM Customers
     WHERE CustomerName LIKE 'a__%';

     SELECT * FROM Customers
     WHERE ContactName LIKE 'a%o';

     SELECT * FROM Customers
     WHERE CustomerName NOT LIKE 'a%';

+SQL Wildcard Characters:

+Using the % Wildcard

+    SELECT * FROM Customers
+    WHERE City LIKE 'ber%';

+SELECT * FROM Customers
+WHERE City LIKE '%es%';

+SELECT * FROM Customers
+WHERE City LIKE '_ondon';

+SELECT * FROM Customers
+WHERE City LIKE 'L_n_on';

+SELECT * FROM Customers
+WHERE City LIKE '[bsp]%';

+SELECT * FROM Customers
+WHERE City LIKE '[a-c]%';

+SELECT * FROM Customers
+WHERE City LIKE '[!bsp]%';

+SELECT * FROM Customers
+WHERE City NOT LIKE '[bsp]%';